-- Each boarder has the right to be able to work, play and relax in an atmosphere of tolerance, openness and trust in which teasing, harassment and bullying would find great difficulty in developing. - Provide a range of activities and opportunities related to age and maturity that will assist in the personal, social and cultural development of each boarder. - Provide accommodation that is comfortable and suited to the needs of flexi-boarders, according to age and maturity and which provides adequate levels of privacy. - Provide suitable conditions for boarders to feel able to turn to members of staff to share the good things in their lives, as well as seeking advice, counselling and support during times of difficulty. - There is equality of opportunity and respect for all boarders, regardless of culture, gender or disability.
-(NMS 16)
+- Each boarder has the right to be able to work, play and relax in an atmosphere of tolerance, openness and trust in which teasing, harassment and bullying would find great difficulty in developing. - Provide a range of activities and opportunities related to age and maturity that will assist in the personal, social and cultural development of each boarder. - Provide suitable conditions for boarders to feel able to turn to members of staff to share the good things in their lives, as well as seeking advice, counselling and support during times of difficulty. - There is equality of opportunity and respect for all boarders, regardless of culture, Identified gender or disability.
+(NMS 3) - To make the boarding an experience from which many happy memories can be taken.